Skip to content

 CustomerGen insertCustomer(String name, @Nullable Integer budge, @NonNull PricingPlan plan);

-The method parameters are bind to there placeholders in this case to :name and :budge.
+The method parameters are bound to their placeholders, in this case :name and :budge.

 The annotation processor generates the implementation SimpleExampleJdbc alongside the interface.
 Create an instance and call the generated methods: